acmer2017/Test-project/README.md

 # Test-project
-This is a test for project
+This is a test for KSN_MIM project